Assassination of Archduke Franz Ferdinand: Consequences

 "It may be doubted whether the Archduke [is] worth all this carnage", the magazine wrote.
 The murder produced widespread shock across European royal houses, and there was initially much sympathy for the Austrian position.
 Ordinary people did not really care about what happened, and on the evening of the assassination the crowds in Vienna listened to music and drank wine, as if nothing had happened.

 Within two days of the assassination, Austria-Hungary and Germany advised Serbia that it should open an investigation, but Secretary-General to the Serbian Ministry of Foreign Affairs Slavko Grujić, replied: "Nothing had been done so far and the matter did not concern the Serbian Government."
 An angry exchange followed between the Austrian Chargé d'Affaires at Belgrade and Grujić.
-After conducting a criminal investigation, verifying that Germany would honor its military alliance, and persuading the skeptical Hungarian Count István Tisza, Austria-Hungary issued a formal letter to the government of Serbia on 23 July 1914.
-The letter reminded Serbia of its commitment to respect the Great Powers' decision regarding Bosnia-Herzegovina, and to maintain good neighborly relations with Austria-Hungary.
+After conducting a criminal investigation, verifying that Germany would honor its military alliance, and persuading the sceptical Hungarian prime minister Count István Tisza, Austria-Hungary issued a formal letter to the government of Serbia on 23 July 1914.
+The letter reminded Serbia of its commitment to respect the Great Powers' decision regarding Bosnia and Herzegovina, and to maintain good neighborly relations with Austria-Hungary.
 The letter contained specific demands that Serbia should accept, including the suppression of the publication of propaganda advocating the violent destruction of Austria-Hungary, the removal of the people behind this propaganda from the Serbian Military, the dissolution of the Serbian nationalist organization Narodna Odbrana, the arrest of the people on Serbian soil who were involved in the assassination plot and the prevention of the clandestine shipment of arms and explosives from Serbia to Austria-Hungary.
 It also demanded that Austro-Hungarian officials should take part in the Serbian inquiry into the assassination plot.